cerebral/cerebral/README.md

 React.render(<App/>, document.body);
 ```
 **Facets** lets you compose state.
 This is extremely handy with relational data.
-If you have a map of todos and only want to show some of them and you want the shown todos to keep in sync with the map of todos, facets will help you.
+If you have an array of todos and only want to show some of them and you want the shown todos to keep in sync with the original array of todos, facets will help you.
 You create a facet by pointing to the entry state, what state it depends on and a function that returns the actual state.

 Just like our own memory can have complex relationships, so can our application state.
 Our brain can even create memories if something is missing, this is also possible with a facet.
 An example of this is if each todo has an **authorId**.
 If the author is not in our state the facet has to create a temporary state while we go grab the real state from the server.
 This can be expressed like: